-Aesthetic nurses earn more than the average bedside RN — but the range is wide, and what you make depends heavily on where you work, how you’re paid, and whether you’ve built the credentials and patient volume that push compensation into the upper tier.
+Aesthetic nursing has one of the widest income ranges in the profession, and where you land inside it depends on where you work, how you’re paid, and whether you’ve built the credentials and patient volume that push compensation into the upper tier.
 A staff RN in a salaried franchise medspa and a CANS-certified injector running a high-volume production-based book in a major metro are both “aesthetic nurses.”
 Their incomes can differ by $60,000 or more annually.

 This guide presents compensation data across sources – including ZipRecruiter, Glassdoor, Salary.com, NursingProcess.org, and the American Med Spa Association – along with a realistic breakdown of how work setting, commission structure, certification, and geographic market affect actual take-home pay.
 For the full career pathway and certification requirements, see the companion how to become an aesthetic nurse guide.